-1. God’s plans are always good (not harmful to us).
+1. God’s plans for you are always good (not harmful to us).

-2. God’s plans are always designed to bring us good (hope and a future).
+2. God’s plans for you are always designed to bring us good (hope and a future).

 But how do we handle the big decisions in life?
 How do we know if we’re making the ones that will bring good for us?

-Here are five simple steps that might help.
-They’re not exclusive, and may appear too simple for you.
+Here are five simple steps that might help you discover God’s plans for you.
+They’re not exclusive, and may appear too simple.
 But I believe they work: